Chao-Xi/jxtechbook/docs/2025/0intro.md

 Thrid I working in a global team, this team actually based in LDN..
 And since I'm only one here in Shanghai. all my teammats are based in Pune India and LDN.
 Although I enjoy my work alone with the my current team, while I'd like to work in more collaborative environments. from what I have more chance to learn from each other here

-Fourth I saw, this role is quite attractive to me.
+Fourth I saw the JD, this role is quite attractive to me.
 I can get in touch with multiple projects and provide my cloud expetise.
 Actucally I do have lots of experience on Azure, Aws, Alicloud even CC cloud.
 I think I'm perfect for this role

 -------